Nutrition and Energy

 Do I need a GP referral?

 No. You can order directly without a referral.
-Brooksby Medical is a CQC-registered service, and every result is reviewed by a practising GP.
+Brooksby Medical is a CQC-registered service, and every result is reviewed by a practising doctor.

 Can I share my results with my NHS GP?